 2. How to get a client to pay an invoice

 Cheques and faxes are things of the past.
-Sending an invoice to your client by email shows your client that you’re professional… and not operating in the stone age.
+Sending a freelance invoice to your client by email shows your client that you’re professional… and not operating in the stone age.
 It also makes it much easier for them to pay you and (lucky for you) helps ensure you get paid quickly.

 While you can always DIY your invoice and send it over as an attachment, there are much easier solutions out there.
 The best tax and accounting software allows you to create and send invoices via email in just a click of a button.
-If you’re interested in trying such an easy solutions out for yourself, you can sign up for a free trial of Bonsai, no strings attached.

 In addition to using these invoicing tools, here are a few tips for understanding how to ask for payment in an email.